-Inspect the brake system components every 10,000 km.
-Note whether there is metal dust on the brake pads.
-This is a sign they are severely worn.
-In most cases, the brake pads of the front axle need to be changed every 25,000–40,000 km and those of the rear axle every 40,000–60,000 km.
-If the thickness of the components reaches the minimum limit specified in the car’s service manual, they have to be replaced as soon as possible.
-The need to install new parts is also indicated by a wear sensor if they are equipped with one, a rasping noise when braking, increased braking distance, or excessive travel or vibration of the brake pedal.
+Inspect the brake system components visually every 10.000 kilometres.
+Check if there are metal chips on the brake pads.
+If this is the case, they are severely worn.
+Usually the brake pads on the front axle are replaced every 25.000–40.000 km, those on the rear axle – 40.000–60.000 km.
+Replace the components immediately if their thickness is reduced to the limit specified in the vehicle’s technical documentation.
+Also, the need to install new parts is indicated by the wear sensor (if installed), screeching during braking, increased braking distance, and excessive free play or vibration of the brake pedal.

-Do I need to change all the brake pads at a time?
+Should I replace all brake pads at once?

-Brake pads need to be replaced as a set on an axle.
-This will ensure the highest braking performance.
-New components are pressed against the disc more firmly and stop the wheel faster.
-Installing them on one side only leads to impaired roadholding.
+Brake pads are replaced as a set on an axle.
+This helps to ensure as efficient braking as possible.
+New components can be pressed to the discs tighter, thus providing faster deceleration of the wheels.
+Replacement of brake pads only on one side leads to impaired vehicle stability.

 Can I replace brake pads myself?

 Yes, you can.
-Before getting down to work, check out our PDF and video tutorials, and take care to look at the manufacturer’s instructions.
-You may need the following tools: a lug nut impact socket, ratchet wrench, torque wrench, tyre lever, brake caliper wind-back tool, combination wrench, pin punch, hammer and round-nose pliers.
-To prepare for the job, be sure to have the following: wheel chocks, a jack, and a wing cover to protect the paintwork.
-As for automotive chemicals, a brake cleaner spray, copper grease, and brake anti-squeal paste are required.
-Remember to wear a respirator, protective gloves, and goggles.
+Before starting the work, read our PDF guides and watch our video tutorials and be sure to look at the recommendations of the car manufacturer.
+You will need the following tools: a lug nut impact socket, a ratchet spanner, a torque wrench, a crowbar, a brake caliper piston compressor tool, a combination spanner, a pin punch, a hammer, and round-nose pliers.
+Preparing your car for the repair requires wheel chocks, a lifting jack, and a cover for protection of painted body parts.
+Some chemical products will be necessary as well: a brake cleaner spray, copper grease, and anti-squeal paste.
+Don’t forget to put on a respirator, protective gloves and goggles.